 Clozapine levels are lower in males, smokers and younger adults and therefore higher maintenance doses are often required.
+Clozapine is metabolised by cytochrome P450 enzymes and will be metabolised differently in fast or slow metabolisers and if the expected effect is not achieved then a plasma level should be used to guide dose adjustments.

 Switching from other antipsychotics

 - The switching regimen will be largely dependent on the patient's mental state.
-Consider additive side-effects of the antipsychotics (e.g. effect on QTc) - Consider drug interactions (e.g. risperidone may increase clozapine levels). - All depots should be stopped before clozapine is started. - Risperdal Consta[®] should be stopped several weeks before starting clozapine.
+Consider additive side-effects of the antipsychotics (e.g. effect on QTc) - Consider drug interactions (e.g. risperidone may increase clozapine levels). - All depots should be stopped before clozapine is started. - Risperdal Consta® should be stopped several weeks before starting clozapine.
 This would normally be 3 4 weeks. - Other antipsychotics and clozapine may be cross-tapered with varying degrees of caution.